 QResearch offers help to researchers in the following ways:

-- We help to find interns or experienced scientists to help in doing science;
+- We help to find participants for the project to help in doing science;

 - We encourage and help research projects to keep open-source standards, which includes the ability to reproduce their results;

 - We advertise the research outcomes on our social media.

 Each research project team has to follow the rules of Research projects.

 Note we don’t limit our help to the above tasks.
 If you’re interested in taking part in a research project, or you feel that we can help you in other forms, please contact us!

 Coordinator: Adam Glos (QPoland), Aritra Sarkar

 QResearch project team: Engin Baç (QTurkey), Yusharth Singh (QIndia)